Frequently Asked Questions

 Back To Top

-Certainly!
-Any repairs needed can be conducted at any of the Checkpoints.
-Checkpoints have agreed to have technicians on duty for a specific amount of time during the Challenge to accommodate your needs.
-However, it is highly recommended you contact the Checkpoint prior to arrival and inform them of the type and possible extend of the work that needs to be done on your motorcycle; even if it is only a normal service.
+For the most part, Checkpoint dealerships might agree to have technicians on duty for a specific amount of time during the Challenge to accommodate your needs.
+However, it is highly recommended you contact the Checkpoint prior to arrival and inform them of the type and possible extent of the work that needs to be done on your motorcycle; even if it is only a normal service.
 It is even more important you contact the Checkpoint if you need major repair.
 Normally an on duty technician will be able to accomplish a normal service but a major repair may require a different technician be on duty.
 If the Checkpoint is unaware of a needed major repair upon your arrival it may be required that you wait until the start of the next normal business day to have your repair completed.
 Advance notice is HIGHLY RECOMMENDED.

 Back To Top